Aamjiwnaang First Nation

-St. Clair Township sits as an ex-officio Director on the CAER Board and Committees.
+St. Clair Township sits on the BASES Emergency Preparedness Committees.
 The St. Clair Township Emergency Response Plan makes it clear that the primary responsibility for emergency planning and emergency response remains at the local level.
 The Township prepares a Township Emergency Plan which sets out basic standards and procedures that should be included in local emergency plans.
 The Township serves to coordinate and integrate local plans and encourages lower tier municipalities to adopt an emergency plan.
 The Township prepares an operational plan for the Township of St Clair which sets out how the various departments of the Township fit into local emergency plans, with available resources.
 Notably, the township specifically reinforces a continuation of support for existing emergency coordination agencies – including SL CAER.

 Village of Point Edward

-The Village of Point Edward sits as an ex-officio Director on the CAER Board and committees.
+The Village of Point Edward sits on the BASES Emergency Preparedness Committees.
 The Village Community Emergency Management Coordinator works to ensure the Village is effective in its response to emergency situations and coordinates programming designed to protect and educate its residents on effective emergency management.
 Village of Point Edward emergency management services include fire suppression, medical assist, auto extrication, ice and water rescue, carbon monoxide detection, and emergency planning and management.

 Emergency Management Ontario

-CAER connects to Emergency Management Ontario through the government representatives on the CAER Board.
+BASES connects to Emergency Management Ontario through the government representatives on the BASES Emergency Preparedness Committees.
 In Ontario, all municipalities and provincial ministries are required to have an emergency management program.
 The requirements for these programs are set out in the Emergency Management and Civil Protection Act.
 Emergency Management Ontario supports municipalities and ministries in implementing their programs by providing them with advice, assistance, guidelines, training, and other tools.

 - The Ontario Emergency Management and Civil Protection Act provides the legislative authority for municipalities to create an emergency response plan and procedures.
 It also prescribes howthe head of council of a municipality may declare an emergency and take actions to protect people and property.